 Recruitment, Trainings, & Info Sessions

-We still have big goals for recruitment this year in order to help the 775 children who went without a volunteer in 2019, knowing that the majority of the children we serve come from vulnerable populations who may be more dramatically affected by the pandemic.
+We still have big goals for recruitment this year, knowing that the majority of the children we serve come from vulnerable populations who may be more dramatically affected by the pandemic.
 We will need more volunteers to advocate for children still in need once we’re back to regular operations.

-We’re equipping ourselves to continue recruiting online.
-We will be conducting Volunteer Info Sessions and pre-training interviews virtually.
+We’re continuing volunteer recruiting online.
+We are conducting Volunteer Info Sessions and pre-training interviews virtually.

-We will be move forward with our continuing education trainings for current volunteers on this system as well.
-We will communicate with current volunteers once these are scheduled.
+We will move forward with our continuing education trainings for current volunteers on this system as well.
+We will communicate with current volunteers as these are scheduled.